zalando/postgres-operator/docs/reference/operator_parameters.md

   `{username}.{cluster}.credentials.{tprkind}.{tprgroup}`.

 * **cluster_domain**
-  defines the default dns domain for the kubernetes cluster the operator is running in.
+  defines the default DNS domain for the kubernetes cluster the operator is running in.
 The default is `cluster.local`.
 Used by the operator to connect to the Postgres clusters after creation.